 1. Don't toss documents.
 Shred or incinerate them.
 The saying "one person's trash is another person's treasure" rings especially true for identity thieves.
 Fraudsters look for any documents containing Social Security numbers, financial account numbers, your driver's license number and health insurance account information.
 Savvy criminals will dig through your trash, hunting for data that can be used to steal your identity.
 Always use a cross-cut, diamond-cut or confetti-cut shredder.
 Unlike strip-cut models in which the pieces can potentially be put back together, these shredders will produce much smaller pieces.

 2. Consider a shredding facility.
 If you have a large amount of shredding and are not able to handle it at home, consider taking it to a shredding facility that guarantees and certifies that your documents are fully destroyed.
-If you have a large amount of papers to destroy (this can occur for example, when an elderly family member passes and the family must dispose of decades of documents), there are services that will send a shredding truck to your home.
+If you have a large amount of papers to destroy (this can occur, for example, when an elderly family member passes and the family must dispose of decades of documents), there are services that will send a shredding truck to your home.
 Fees are charged for both types of services.

 3. Keep sensitive documents under lock and key.
 "Old fashioned" physical security still has a place by discouraging opportunistic thieves.
 Centralize sensitive paperwork and invest in a locked filing cabinet.
 Or you can simply take advantage of a locking desk drawer.
 Another option is to scan documents and save them securely.

 4. Physically destroy old flash drives.
-Flash drives are different than hard drives.
+Flash drives are different from hard drives.
 A 2010 study by the University of California, San Diego found that applying hard drive data sanitization methods to flash drives was unreliable.
 Open the drive and smash the circuit board and chips.
 Read the Campus Technology article How and Why to Destroy Old Flash Drives for detailed instructions.